Being a Good Dad Starts With Being a Good Husband

 Marriage is a lot like that knot.

-It isn’t flashy.
-It doesn’t draw attention.
-And most of the time, no one is thinking about it at all.
-But when pressure comes—when life pulls hard from different directions, marriage is what holds the family together.
-When it’s tied well, it carries far more weight than it appears capable of.
+When pressure comes, when life pulls hard from different directions, marriage is what holds the family together.
+When it's tied well, it carries far more weight than it appears capable of.

 Most fathers want to do right by their kids.